mjmasn/PossibleMetroBug/README.md

       react-native-git-upgrade: 0.2.7
 ```

-This bug seems to occur in all bundle outputs, however somehow only crashes on iOS in Release mode.
-I do not understand but I do have a reproduction:
+<s>This bug seems to occur in all bundle outputs, however somehow only crashes on iOS in Release mode.
+I do not understand but I do have a reproduction:</s> This crashes in release mode for both iOS and Android.

 [This commit](https://github.com/mjmasn/PossibleMetroBug/commit/5304d2ec365f04a03a21a96293d1243bae5e01f2) breaks the generated code.